cmacrowther/Sportal/git_song.md

-Yes I do this often, often, often
+Often, Often, yes I push code often,
-Git that GitLab poppin', poppin', poppin'
+Git that GitLab poppin', style it how I want it,